shouryashashank/Awesome-H-shifter/README.md

 - Wires, soldering tools, optional perfboard, enclosure and 3D-printed housing

 See the included schematic for wiring and footprint details.

+ps: DO NOT get Arduino uno or nano. we need a micro processor with HID capability. you can use any other micro processor that has HID support like esp32 or raspberry pie zero (will have to re write the code)

 ---